josephistired/Auto-Lurk/README.md

 After editing the index.js file, simply run the bot.bat program.

-_If running this program on a raspberrypi follow all the steps above but to run the bot run the command **nohup python bot.py**!_
+_If running this program on a raspberrypi follow all the steps above but to run the bot run the command **nohup node index.js**!_

 ## Run on Startup